pantuza/node-pong/README.md

 	Classic ping-pong game using nodejs, socket.io, canvas and javaScript

+    PS: The project is under refactoring now.
+The web page is not working well

 ### DEPENDENCIES

 	We do not recomend to get/install the dependencies from linux